Silver mines and mining -- Nevada

 Found in 38 Collections and/or Records:

-Abstract The Comstock Lode is a lode of silver ore located under the eastern slope of Mount Davidson, a peak in the Virginia Range in Virginia City, Nevada.
-Includes a paper from 1982 on the Comstock Lode in Virginia City and the development of labor unions for miners.
+Anne Farrar Hyde was a student at Mt.
+Holyoke College who wrote a paper on the Comstock Lode, which is a lode of silver ore located under the eastern slope of Mount Davidson, a peak in the Virginia Range in Virginia City, Nevada.
+The collection includes a paper from 1982 on the Comstock Lode in Virginia City and the development of labor unions for miners by Hyde.

 Operational records of the company.
-The collection contains material from 1879-1882 created by Foreman Shaft.
+The collection contains material from 1879-1882 created by Forman Shaft.